mikong/stanford-cryptography/README.md

 ### Week 1: Many Time Pad

 Let us see what goes wrong when a stream cipher key is used more than once.
 Given ciphertexts encrypted with the same stream cipher key, our goal is to decrypt the target ciphertext to get the secret message.

+### Week 2: AES in CBC and CTR modes

+Implement two encryption/decryption systems, one using AES in CBC mode and another using AES in counter mode (CTR).
+Given pairs of AES key and ciphertext, our goal is to recover the plaintext.